Theory IV: Chromatic Harmony/Form & Analysis

 Part-writing of figured bass exercises and melody harmonizations requiring altered chords, 9th, 11th, and 13th chords; remote modulations, study of sonata, rondo, variation and other nineteenth-century forms; aural skills.
 Introduction to analysis of tonal music according to the theory of structural levels.

 Prerequisites: MUSI 1311, 1312, 2311.

 Bruce Benward and Gary White.
-Music in Theory and Practice, (7th ed.), Vol. 2. (do not buy a used copy)
+Music in Theory and Practice, (7th ed.), Vol. 2. (do not buy a used copy or an eBook)

 You also need music staff paper, notebook, folder for handouts, pencil and eraser.
 I will not accept any assignment written in ink.
 Mechanical pencils are a good choice.

 You MUST have access to a computer for receiving e-mails, checking the Course Outline, receiving assignments, downloading and uploading assignments, and to score student compositions.
 There are computers available in the Fine Arts building and in the library, open at scheduled times, but it is your responsibility to access these course elements as necessary.
 Your failure to do so is not an excuse for late or missed assignments, or for missing course updates or other communication.
 Finale (notation program) is available on computers in the Fine Arts building, but those labs are also used for classes, so schedule their use in advance.

 To listen and study music of the classical and romantic styles.

 To be acquainted with compositional practice of these styles.

 To learn the current analytical techniques used with this music.

 Assignments, including student compositions.